Environmental Education and Conservation Programs

 We always incorporate arts into our curriculum and activities, as they help developing critical and creative thinking.
 They also enhance performance in non-arts academic subjects such as mathematics, science, reading and writing; and strengthen students’ academic motivation, self-confidence, and ability to communicate and co-operate effectively.

 Our Environmental Education and Conservation Programs align with five of the 17 goals that the United Nations has adopted on its 2030 Agenda for Sustainable Development.
 Click on each image above to learn more.

-We are constantly looking for ways to solidify and expand our environmental work, be it through education strategies, be it through direct conservation projects.
-We believe that working together is the best, perhaps only way to achieve the goals of social-environmental justice, so we are always open to partnerships with local and international organizations/entities/institutions that share our same values and principles.
+We are constantly looking for ways to solidify and expand our environmental work, be it through educational strategies or conservation projects.
+We believe that working together is the best, if not only way to achieve social-environmental justice, so we are always open to partnerships with local and international organizations/entities/institutions that share our values and principles.

 Our current Environmental programs include: mangrove restoration (Just 0.7% of the world’s forests are coastal mangroves, yet they store up to 10 times as much carbon per hectare as tropical forests!); environmental education classes at our learning space; formal and non-formal environmental education activities in partnership with other NGOs and local schools; online awareness campaigns; and more.

 ETIV's Environmental department has also been structured to foster the environmental knowledge and activism promoted by The Climate Reality Project.